nayanika96/Codepath-/README.md

      <img src="https://github.com/nayanika96/Codepath-/blob/master/xss1.gif" width="800">
   - [ ] Steps to recreate:
      1. Log in to the admin site
-     1. Post  a comment on the wordpress site using a string of code
+     1. Post a comment on the wordpress site using a string of code given in the source code
-     2. Insert code to the comment: <a title='x onmouseover=alert(unescape(/hello%20world/.source)) style=position:absolute;left:0;top:0;width:5000px;height:5000px  AAAAAAAAAAAA...[64 kb]..AAA'></a>
-     3. Edit the comment by replacing it with 64kb of random text
+     3. Edit the comment by replacing the end of the code with 64kb of random text
   - [ ] Affected source code:
     - [Link 1](https://klikki.fi/adv/wordpress2.html))